calderas/ic-ajax/README.md

 ### defineFixture
 Adding fixtures with `defineFixture` tells ic-ajax to resolve the promise with the fixture matching a url instead of making a request.
-This allows you to test your app without creating fake servers with sinon, etc. `defineFixture` will return a fixtureData object which will store data about your fixture.
+This allows you to test your app without creating fake servers with sinon, etc. `defineFixture` will return a FixtureData object which will store data about your fixture.

 Example: